jes/ricochet-group/README.md

     Sep 30 01:09:36 localhost ricochet-group[26754]: ricochet-group coming up at ricochet:3yah8ol5a6ub3rto ...

 You can then connect to the group chat and verify that it works.
+It might take 30 seconds or more for the hidden service to become connectable, so don't be alarmed if it doesn't work immediately.

-Once satisfied, make it start at boot:
+Once you're satisfied, you can make it start at boot:

     $ sudo systemctl enable ricochet-group